 Want to personalize your remote desktop?

-Here are a few of the many elements that you can customize to create a personalized remote desktop experience: resolution, screen settings, connection settings, start menu, toolbar, icons, among others.
+You can customize many elements to create a personalized remote desktop experience including: resolution, screen settings, connection settings, start menu, toolbar, icons, and more.

 Do you have more questions about RDP and how it applies to your specific case?
 Email our experts.